ethereum/consensus-specs/specs/test_formats/ssz_generic/README.md

 ## Type declarations

-Most types are not as static, and reasonably be constructed during test runtime from the test case name.
+Most types are not as static, and can reasonably be constructed during test runtime from the test case name.
 Formats are listed below.

 For each test case, an additional `_{extra...}` may be appended to the name,